 The cost of accommodation in China varies depending on where you decide to study, for example if you are studying in a big city it may cost more.
 If you want to live off campus while studying in China you will often need permission from your university.

 20 million Student population

-Where to study in China
+Where can you study in China?

 There’s a huge choice when it comes to deciding where you’d like to study in China.
 As such a large and diverse country, student life can be very different depending on where you choose.

 China is home to some of the world’s largest and most exciting cities, including its capital Beijing; a world center for business and study.